AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 When you click the **Cancel Session** link, a warning message appears.

-On the warning message dialog box, if you click **Proceed**, the system cancels the session.
+On the warning message dialog box, if you click **[!UICONTROL Proceed]**, the system cancels the session.

 The system also clears the following details after cancelling a session: